odyslam/foundry101/README.md

 - It's as simple as adding an input to the test function
 - The fuzzer will pick random inputs that are of the same input type
 - You can limit the inputs with `vm.assume()`
 - The fuzzer dictionary will also be enriched with any state changes that happens in your smart contract.
-It will also be enriched with non-random extreme values (e.g UINT256.max).
-It's extremely good.
+It will also be enriched with non-random extreme values (e.g UINT256.max)
+- It's good
 -
 ## Deploy

 - To deploy our smart contracts, we use forge create and then forge verify-contract to verify the contracts on etherscan
 - This command will be deprecated in the coming months, as we will support the ability to deploy through solidity scripts.
 That means that we can replace existing deployment pipelines with Solidity.

 ```
 ETH_RPC_URL=https://eth-rinkeby.alchemyapi.io/v2/pmyDZ_qaFpuamRt-daJztGtgZUv6eowD && forge create --rpc-url $ETH_RPC_URL "0xD9f3c9CC99548bF3b44a43E0A2D07399EB918ADc" --etherscan-api-key $ETHERSCAN_API_KEY src/NomadBase.sol:NomadBase --private-key $PRIVATE_KEY